Jbrown95/ROI/README.md

 # ROI
-There are no imports for this scripts.
-So you just download them run.
+Copy whole repo into directory. run main.py with python3.

 The goal of the script is to take past performance for an investement, 5yr growth for example, and give you an accurate prediction on how this stock can perform given some other parameters that you give it.